opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ## Step 1: Modify the YAML file settings.

-This tutorial uses a preconfigured data source and index pattern for which you aren’t required to configure settings.
-However, you have to enable the multiple data sources feature because it is disabled by default.
+To use the multiple data sources feature, the setting must be enabled.
+It is disabled by default.

 To enable multiple data sources: